 Note: You can also hand over your podcast editing to a freelancer, for example on Fivver.
 This can be from £50 upwards so it could be something you want to think about later to save you time.
 There are also multiple online podcast production companies you can work with.
 For example, many of the podcasts I enjoy use PodMaster to produce their content.

-5) Create your podcast logo and intro music
+5) How to create your podcast logo and intro music

 While an amazing tool, be wary of using Canva, especially their pre-made templates if you don’t want to run into any copyright issues down the line.